nagmani-indihood/textvoicedataset/README.md

 # Indian Language Text & Voice Dataset Generator

-This repository provides a simple pipeline to generate parallel text and voice datasets in 12 Indian languages for testing machine learning models, speech synthesis, and translation systems.
+This repository provides a simple pipeline to generate text and voice datasets in 12 Indian languages for testing machine learning models, speech synthesis, and translation systems.

 ## Supported Languages
 - Bengali (`bn`)